 Due to its large size (up to 8 cm) and its original coloration, this species is very different from many of its relatives.
 At the same time, among the dry foliage in which he spends most of his life, this cockroach just light wings and mask.

 The so-called cockroach "dead head" (Blaberus craniifer) is quite similar to a giant cockroach.
 On his back there is a picture remotely resembling a human skull, for which it is an insect and got its name.
 In the photo the cockroach looks black and white:

 In general, in the tropics, a large number of species of cockroaches, which in the adult state have a light (with hints) color.
 Below in the photos there are several examples.

 In all these species, the nymphs after leaving the egg and after molting for some time have almost white color.

 Are true albino cockroaches?

 Purely theoretically, albino cockroaches can occur in populations - both in nature and in flats.
 As noted above, the dark color of the cuticle is determined by pigments melanocytes, related in structure to those found in the skin and hair of mammals.
 And if there are albino rats in nature and in laboratories, there may well be cockroaches, in which pigments are not produced at all.

-However, in practice, albino cockroaches are almost unbelievable for two reasons:
+However, in practical practice, albino cockroaches are almost unbelievable for two reasons:

 - The primary cause of albinism are gene mutations, and their frequency is very low (even among a million normal cockroaches, there is almost no chance to meet even one true albino);

-- In the wild nature of the cockroach-albino at the first larval stages destroy predators - too much strongly white color unmasks them.
-In human habitation, the life of a white pest is also unlikely to be long, and few would have bothered to figure out whether it was an albino or just a faded cockroach.
+- In the wild nature of the cockroach-albino in the first larval stages destroying predators - too much white color unmasks them.
+In human habitation, the life of a white pest is also unlikely to be long, and very few people would understand, an albino is it or just a recently shedding cockroach.